Account Data Compromise Event (ADCE)

 The MasterCard program designed to facilitate new penetration of card acceptance by targeting cash and convenience-oriented merchant segments, for example, fast food chains, movie theaters, and parking lots.

 Payments by an issuer to an acquirer on behalf of a cardholder who authorizes a merchant to bill the cardholder's account on a recurring basis (such as monthly or quarterly).
 The amount of each payment may be the same or may fluctuate.
-See preauthorized order.

-A customer activated terminal, especially one including the functions both of delivering and paying for goods (for example, in an automatic fuel vending system).
+A customer-activated terminal, especially one including the functions both of delivering and paying for goods (for example, in an automatic fuel vending system).